nomyx-io/ai-assistant/README.md

-# Chatbot Assistant
+# AI Interpreter

-This project implements a conversational chatbot assistant using Node.js.
+This project implements a conversational AI interpreter / chatbot assistant using Node.js.
 It allows you to control your machine and execute scripts through natural language commands.

 ## Overview